matomo-org/tracker-proxy/README.md

 > ⚠️ **Breaking change:** previously `$http_ip_forward_header` was sent *in addition* to `cip`+`token_auth`; the proxy now treats it as the *sole* IP mechanism and injects nothing else.
 If you already set it, make sure Matomo's trusted-proxy configuration above is in place — otherwise leave it empty to keep using `cip`.

+### Cookie forwarding

+By default, the proxy forwards the visitor's entire `Cookie` header to Matomo unchanged.
+If your site also sets other cookies (session, consent-management, A/B testing, etc.) alongside Matomo's, those are forwarded too.

+To restrict this, set `$COOKIE_ALLOWLIST` in `config.php` to an array of cookie names.
+Each entry is matched against the incoming cookie names either as an **exact name** (e.g. `mtm_consent` matches only a cookie named exactly `mtm_consent`) or, if the entry ends with `*`, as a **prefix** (e.g. `_pk_id*` matches both `_pk_id` and `_pk_id.1.1fff`).
+Prefix entries are needed for Matomo's default id/session/referrer/custom-variable cookies, since the JavaScript tracker appends a per-site/per-domain suffix to their base name.
+Cookies whose name matches no entry are stripped from the `Cookie` header before the request reaches Matomo.
+Matching is case-sensitive.

+> Note: leaving `$COOKIE_ALLOWLIST` unset keeps today's behavior of forwarding all cookies unchanged.
+Setting it — even to an empty array — switches the proxy into allowlist mode; an empty array forwards no cookies at all.

 ### Auth-protected tracking parameters

 Some tracking parameters (`cip`, `cdt`, `cdo`, `country`, `region`, `city`, `lat`, `long`) are only honored by Matomo for an authenticated request.
 The proxy never lends its `$TOKEN_AUTH` to a request — or to an individual entry of a bulk request — that carries one of these override parameters or its own `token_auth`: